Graduate Student Funding

 Arts & Humanities Graduate Research Small Grants Program

-The Graduate Research Small Grants Program is designed to enhance opportunities for graduate students in Arts & Humanities to conduct research by offering supplemental financial support of up to $500 on a competitive basis.
-Applications may be submitted at any time, but they should be received by the Arts & Humanities office at least eight weeks before the date when the funds are to be used.
+The Graduate Research Small Grants Program is designed to enhance opportunities for graduate students in Arts & Humanities to conduct research by offering supplemental financial support on a competitive basis.
+Applications may be submitted at any time, but they should be submitted at least eight weeks before the date when the funds are to be used.

 This funding is not a substitute for other forms of funding that currently exist.
 Rather, it is designed to support research activities in instances where other sources (e.g., departmental sources, the Council of Graduate Students) are inadequate or unavailable in order to help fill gaps not met by current opportunities.
 For information on funding opportunities within your degree program, contact the Graduate Studies Director of your home department or school.
-See below for details on other university and external awards and programs.
+Explore the Graduate School’s site for details on other university and external awards and programs.

 Grants are restricted to currently enrolled students in Arts & Humanities programs.
 Applications are considered from individual students only.
 Eligible students can apply for one award every academic year (beginning the first day of classes in the fall semester), but preference will be given to students who have not received funding from this program in preceding years.

-Students may apply for grants to fund any of the following and should mark on the project endorsement form which category their request falls under:
+Students may apply for grants to fund any of the following and should mark on the DocuSign application which category their request falls under:

-Travel to conduct research (fieldwork, research collections, residency programs) in the United States or abroad;
+1. Travel to conduct research (fieldwork, research collections, residency programs) in the United States or abroad.*

-Travel for invited research presentations, performances, or exhibitions at significant professional meetings or events both here in the United States and abroad;
+2. Travel for invited research presentations, performances, or exhibitions at significant professional meetings or events both here in the United States and abroad.*

 Applicants should request funds at least eight weeks before the travel or other expense will take place.
 All funding is contingent on availability.
 Retroactive applications under this program will not be considered.